unaveed/calendar/README.md

 https://angularjs.org/

 ### Installation
-To use on your website grab the grab app.css and app.js and add them to your web sites directory.
-Place the template folder at the same level as the previous two files.
+To use on your website grab app.css, app.js and the templates folder.
+Place them in the desired directory and reference app.css, app.js in your web page.

 Inside your HTML page add the following tag where ever you want to calendar to appear.
 ```